-Inter's Lukaku scores late & sent off in Juve draw
+Lukaku sent off for celebrating late goal at Juve

 Romelu Lukaku scored a 95th-minute penalty and was then sent off in Inter Milan's dramatic Coppa Italia draw against Juventus in Turin.

-Juan Cuadrado's strike put Juventus ahead in the 83rd minute before Gleison Bremer's handball gave Inter an added-time penalty.
+Juan Cuadrado's strike put Juventus ahead in the 83rd minute before Gleison Bremer's handball presented Inter with an added-time spot-kick.

 Lukaku was sent off for his celebrations in front of the home fans.